Streamlinelv/cartbounty/readme.txt

 * Introduced Compact abandoned Cart contents with product thumbnails
 * Added Postcode to location output
 * Fixed abandoned cart sorting by Name and added sorting by Email and Phone number
-* Improved Time column output in a more user friendly way (hover to see get the exact time)
+* Improved Time column output in a more user-friendly way (hover to see get the exact time)

 = 4.5.1 =
 * Improved abandoned cart removal after order completion